Brett Hundley

 Brett Alan Hundley Jr. (born June 15, 1993) is an American former professional football player who was a quarterback in the National Football League (NFL).
-He played college football for the UCLA Bruins, where he finished as the school's career leader in both total offense and touchdown passes.
-He was selected by the Green Bay Packers in the fifth round of the 2015 NFL draft, and started nine games for them in 2017, following a collarbone injury to starter Aaron Rodgers.
+He played college football for the UCLA Bruins, finishing as the school's career leader in both total offense and touchdown passes.
+Hundley was selected by the Green Bay Packers in the fifth round of the 2015 NFL draft, and started nine games for them in 2017 following a collarbone injury to starter Aaron Rodgers.
+Hundley was also a member of the Seattle Seahawks, Arizona Cardinals, Indianapolis Colts, Baltimore Ravens, New Orleans Saints, and the Vegas Vipers of the XFL.

 Early life

 Hundley attended Chandler High School in Chandler, Arizona, where he played high school football for the Wolves football team.
-As a junior, he completed 107 of 170 passes for 1,517 yards with 16 touchdown passes and two interceptions.
-As a senior, he completed 139 of 225 passes for 2,348 yards with 20 touchdowns and two interceptions.
+As a junior, Hundley completed 107 of 170 passes for 1,517 yards, 16 touchdowns, and two interceptions.
+As a senior, he completed 139 of 225 passes for 2,348 yards, 20 touchdowns, and two interceptions.
 Hundley's overall record as a starter in high school was 16–8.
-He was ranked as the second best dual-threat quarterback recruit in his class by Rivals.com.
+He was ranked as the second best dual-threat quarterback recruit in his class by Rivals.com and committed to the University of California, Los Angeles (UCLA) to play college football.